Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Additional numerical results

+In Figures~\ref{fig:sim_vim_over_time_0.5_ppv_dgm_2} and \ref{fig:sim_vim_over_time_0.5_sensitivity_dgm_2}, we display the estimated VIMs defined using PPV and sensitivity at the 95$^\text{th}$ percentile at all sample sizes using logistic regression and a super learner.
+In Figures~\ref{fig:sim_vim_over_time_supp_0.5_auc_dgm_2}-- \ref{fig:sim_vim_over_time_supp_0.5_sensitivity_dgm_2}, we show the mean estimated variable importance over time using lasso, random forests (RF), and boosted trees (XGB) for AUC, PPV and sensitivity at the 95$^\text{th}$ percentile.

-The low coverage observed in some cases for estimators based on random forests and gradient boosted trees may be due to the fact that we did not use cross-validation to tune these estimators, which is necessary in practical applications; we included simple versions of these algorithms here to show the ease with which one can compare results across algorithms and to highlight that more flexible algorithms should be tuned to achieve the required convergence rate.
+In Tables~\ref{tab:sim_all_avg_1_0.5_auc_dgm_2}--\ref{tab:sim_all_slope_8_0.5_sensitivity_dgm_2}, we display the estimated average VIM and slope of the linear VIM trend for each variable, including all estimators and all sample sizes.
+In most cases, we observe bias decreasing to zero as $n$ grows and coverage increasing to the nominal level.
+As noted in the main manuscript, for sensitivity at the 95$^\text{th}$ percentile of predicted risk, we observe good coverage for add-in importance when using logistic regression (GLM).
+The low coverage observed in some cases for estimators based on random forests and boosted trees (including the super learner, which includes these in its library) may have arisen because we did not use cross-validation to tune these estimators, which is necessary in practical applications; we included simple versions of these algorithms here to show the ease with which one can compare results across algorithms.